20 Essential Tips for Your Ultimate Minnesota State Fair Experience (2026 Guide)

 When to Go: Avoiding the Crowds

-• Avoid peak hours: Midday (11 a.m.–3 p.m.) and evenings (6–9 p.m.) are the busiest times, especially for food and rides.
-Plan to hit major attractions early or late to minimize waits.
+• Avoid peak hours: Midday and early evening hours are typically the busiest for food and rides.

 Tickets & Discounts